You can think of UCAN as roughly an end-user controlled, offline-first, extensible, capabilities-based variant of OAuth that enables:

 More Formally

 User-Controlled Authorization Network (UCAN) is a trustless, secure, local-first, user-originated authorization and revocation scheme.
-It provides public-key verifiable, delegable, expressive, openly extensible capabilities by extending the familiar JWT structure.
+It provides public-key verifiable, delegable, expressive, openly extensible capabilities.
+The project started as a layer on top of the familiar JWT structure, but for numerous reaons we have switched to DAG-CBOR.
 UCANs achieve public verifiability with chained certificates and decentralized identifiers (DIDs).
 Verifiable chain compression is enabled via content addressing.
-Being encoded with the familiar JWT, UCAN improves the familiarity and adoptability of schemes like SPKI/SDSI for web and native application contexts.
+UCAN improves the modernity, familiarity, and adoptability of schemes like SPKI/SDSI for web and native application contexts.
 UCAN allows for the creation and discharge of authority by any agent with a DID, including traditional systems and peer-to-peer architectures beyond traditional cloud computing.